-The Group monitors risks across specific segments of its portfolios which may not be fully captured through wider collective models.
-Along with continued judgmental increases to probability of default on forborne accounts, £5,197k (2020: £6,288k), TMB has taken an additional £3,073k (2020: £nil) judgement for fire safety and cladding uncertainty.
-This captures risks within the assessment of affordability and asset valuations, not captured by underlying models.
-Though experience remains limited the risk is now considered sufficiently material to address through judgement, given that more cases have been assessed as having defective cladding, or other fire safety issues, together with emerging evidence of higher arrears and weaker sales values relative to the wider portfolio.
+The Company monitors risks across specific segments of its portfolios which may not be fully captured through wider collective models.
+Judgemental increases applied to probability of default on forborne accounts (31 December 2021: £5,197k) have been removed as models now include forborne accounts in Stage 3 assets.
+The judgement for fire safety and cladding uncertainty has reduced to £1,322k (31 December 2021: £3,073k).
+Though experience remains limited the risk is considered sufficiently material to address through judgement, given that there is evidence of assessed cases having defective cladding, or other fire safety issues, but this risk has reduced throughout the year.